MadibaGroup/2024-zkFBA/K Drafts/FinteQC.md

 **Transition Logic and Recursive Summations:**

-To enforce the economic laws of supply and demand, Zeequent utilizes transition constraints to handle recurrence relations across price ticks without "wrap-around" contradictions.
+To enforce the economic laws of supply and demand, Zeequent utilizes transition constraints to handle recurrence relations across price ticks without wrap-around contradictions.

 Accumulator Initialization: Enforces that the supply starts at the first bid at the lowest price tick and demand starts at the highest price tick.
 For the supply accumulator $Acc_{A}$, initialization is verified via: $V_{Acc\_A,1}(X)=(Acc_{A}(X)-Arr_{A}(X))\cdot\frac{Z_{H}(X)}{X-\omega^{n-1}}=0$.